n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Clockify/README.md

 ::: v-pre
 ### 4. Clockify2 node (create: timeEntry)

-This node creates a new time entry in Clockify with a description and a tag.
+This node creates a new time entry in Clockify with a description and adds the tag to the time entry.

 1. Select the credentials that you entered in the previous node.
 2. Select 'Time Entry' from the ***Resource*** dropdown list.
 3. Select the ***Workspace ID*** from the dropdown list.
-4. Select the start date and time in the ***Start*** field.
+4. Select a start date and time in the ***Start*** field.
 5. Click on ***Add Field*** and select 'Description' from the dropdown list.
-6. Enter the description in the ***Description*** field.
+6. Enter a description in the ***Description*** field.
 7. Click on ***Add Field*** and select 'End' from the dropdown list.
-8. Select the end date and time in the ***End*** field.
+8. Select a end date and time in the ***End*** field.
 9. Click on ***Add Field*** and select 'Tag IDs' from the dropdown list.
 10. Select the ***Tag IDs*** from the dropdown list.
 11. Click on ***Execute Node*** to run the node.
 :::

-In the screenshot below, you may notice that the node creates a new time entry with a description and a tag in the n8n workspace in Clockify.
+In the screenshot below, you will notice that the node creates a new time entry with a description and adds the tag that was created in the previous node.

 ![Using the Clockify node to create a time entry](./Clockify2_node.png)

 ::: v-pre
 ### 5. Clockify3 node (update: timeEntry)

+This node will add the project to the time entry created in the previous node.

 1. Select the credentials that you entered in the previous node.
 2. Select 'Time Entry' from the ***Resource*** dropdown list.